How to Teach English in Thailand to High School Students

 Lastly, perhaps what is even more important than whether or not a lesson goes well is whether or not you are enthusiastic at the front of the room.
 If you are animated, and show that you are happy to be there, the more enthusiastic the kids will be to learn with you.
 Being Thailand, smiles go a long way.

-Your Thai Co-Workers
+Your Thai Coworkers

-Visas and Working Permits in Thailand
+Visas and Work Permits in Thailand

 Is Teaching in Thailand Worth It?

-For More Information on Teaching in Thailand
+More Resources on Thailand